phalcon/documentation/docs/events.md

 ```php
 public function fire(string $eventType, mixed $source, mixed $data = null, bool $cancelable = true)
 ```
-Fires an event in the events manager causing the active listeners to be notified about it
+**Deprecated** - Fires an event in the events manager causing the active listeners to be notified about it.
+Use `dispatch()` instead for PSR-14 compatible event dispatching.
+See [PSR-14 Events](events-psr.md).

 ```php
 final public function fireQueue(SplPriorityQueue $queue, EventInterface $event): mixed